drock577/PHP-Bootstrap-template/README.md

 ###includeindex.php & includeindex2.php
 These two files server the same purpose.
 There just calling a different CSS file.
 This is where you should included files that should be called before any content loaded.
 This file includes the websites meta data, favicon, title, and CSS links.

+###Normal
+This edition eliminates the margin on the sides.
+Also gives you an announcment bar at the top of the site, and centers the navbar.

 ## Version
-The current version is currently considered Version 1.
+The current version is currently considered Version 2.
+Added the Normal edition of the template.

 ## License
 This is currently released under the [MIT](https://github.com/Tikal-Interactive/PHP-Bootstrap-template/blob/master/LICENSE).
+FONTS- Used the following [OFL](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL) & public domain fonts
+  - Fjalla One
+  - Archivo Black
+  - Lobster Two